Helping You Reach Top Prospects

 The Center for Student Professional Development embraces these values and has established the following recruiting policies.
 We believe these recruiting policies will facilitate positive engagement between students and employers.

 The Center works with employers posting professional opportunities.
-Our office does not engage in connecting students with part-time jobs or summer opportunities such as campus brand manager, campus marketer, campus ambassador, camps, study or work abroad, business-oriented educational programs, or other summer education programs unless they are a Vanderbilt University Campus Partner.
-Please contact the Student Employment Office at www.hireadore.com or call 615-343-4562 to obtain directions on how to post these opportunities.
+Our office does not engage in connecting students with part-time jobs or summer opportunities such as campus brand manager, campus marketer, campus ambassador, camps, study or work abroad, business-oriented educational programs, or other summer education programs.
+Please contact the Student Employment Office at www.hireadore.com or call 615-343-4562 to obtain instructions on how to post these opportunities.

 The Center for Student Professional Development's policy is to promote employment of its students and graduates with no discrimination based on race, color, sex, religion, national origin, age, military services, sexual orientation or disability.
 The Center facilities are available only to those employers whose practices are consistent with this policy, as well as all applicable laws and regulations governing employment discrimination.